qqhair2000/IMS2CZI/README.md

 Then select the folder containing `.ims` files.
 Converted `.czi` files will be saved in the same folder.

+## 📦 Windows Executable (.exe)

+For users who don't have Python installed, a standalone executable is available under the [Releases](https://github.com/yourname/ims2czi/releases) page.

+### How to use:
+1. Download `ims2czi.exe` from the **Assets** section of the latest release.
+2. Double-click to launch a file selection dialog.
+3. Choose the folder containing `.ims` files.
+4. The tool will batch convert all `.ims` files in that folder to `.czi`.

+> ⚠️ Note: The `.exe` file is large (~70 MB) because it includes all Python dependencies.

 ## Requirements

 - Python 3.8+